- International Friendship Program (IFP)

 Mutong Yang: China

 After I saw the International Buccaneer Buddy Program through an e-mail, I applied for it without hesitation.
 And I am so glad that I made this decision which gave me an opportunity to meet my buddy Christa.
 We introduced ourselves thoroughly via e-mails.
 What surprised me is that she can speak and understand Chinese, which made our conversation go more smoothly.
-When I first arrived ETSU, I felt a little bit depressed because of the culture shock.
+When I first arrived at ETSU, I felt a little bit depressed because of the culture shock.
 But Christa made me relieved, at least I got one American friend to talk with.
 Before the semester started, she drove me to Walmart, helped me select things, and gave me lots of useful advice.
 The time with her was all great and interesting!
 We’ve been to the mall, went hiking together, and had Chinese and Japanese food together.
 I send her messages when I’m in trouble and need some help and she’s always there to help.
 I don’t feel anxious or embarrassed while talking with her, even if I use the wrong grammar.
 She can still understand what I’m saying when I can’t express a word, and she will teach me how to say that word.
 By talking with her and sending messages to her, my English skills have improved a lot.
 I really appreciate that the IBB Program gave me the opportunity to know Christa, my first American friend.
-I think this program not only helped me gain a friendship, but also improved my English skills and let me know more about different cultures!
+I think this program has not only helped me gain a friendship, but also improved my English skills and made me know more about different cultures!

 Hyacinthe Umwali: Rwanda

 When I got admitted to ETSU, I had mixed feelings; obviously I was super excited about the great program I was about to join; but I was also nervous about meeting new people and living in a city where I didn’t have any friends.
 Before I completely moved to Johnson City, I came for my Graduate assistantship interview; I was travelling from Little Rock Arkansas, and I got even more nervous because it seemed like it is in the middle of nowhere, far from all my friends.
 I first got acquainted with IBB when I got an email from my buccaneer buddy named Stephanie Bates.
 She introduced herself and told me that I should call her in case I need anything.
 She sounded friendly, and I was so glad that I had somebody to call in case I needed something.
-We met at the first IBB event at the CPA, and we got to talk a little bit and we have hung out on multiple occasions afterwards.
-She helped me feel welcome not only at ETSU but also in Johnson City in general.
+We met at the first IBB event at the CPA, and we got to talk a little bit and we had hung out on multiple occasions afterwards.
+She helped me feel welcomed not only at ETSU but also in Johnson City in general.
 Now I like Johnson City, it is a small beautiful city; I mostly like the outdoor options like hiking when the weather is permitting, and visiting places such as Jonesborough- a historic city.
 I am very grateful to the IBB program because it made it possible for me to meet as caring of an individual as Stephanie, and I would like to pay it forward to other students as much as I can.

 Fuki Azuma: Japan